microsoft/nni/docs/Builtin_Assessors.md

-# Builtin Assessors
+# Built-in Assessors

-NNI provides the-state-of-art tuning algorithm in our builtin-assessors and makes them easy to use.
+NNI provides state-of-the-art tuning algorithm in our builtin-assessors and makes them easy to use.
 Below is the brief overview of NNI current builtin Assessors:

 |Assessor|Brief Introduction of Algorithm|
 |---|---|